 Visit our Re-post guidelines

-A new study published in the journal Movement Disorders Clinical Practice reveals that group drumming improves the condition of those with Parkinson’s disease; a condition largely considered by conventional medical authorities to be irreversible and lethal.
+Research published in the journal Movement Disorders Clinical Practice reveals that group drumming improves the condition of those with Parkinson's disease; a condition largely considered by conventional medical authorities to be irreversible and lethal

 Drumming has been an integral part of traditional healing rituals worldwide since time immemorial.
 In fact, in a previous article, entitled 6 Ways Drumming Heals Body, Mind, and Soul, we explore the evolutionary roots of drumming behavior (percussive musicality) that goes so far back in time, as to be found in other species, such as chimpanzees and even insects.

 Recently, there has been renewed interest in drumming as a therapeutic intervention in a wide range of disease; a development, no doubt, related to the failure of conventional, drug-based therapies to decelerate in any meaningful way chronic diseases.
 But more specifically, drumming may be an ideal therapeutic modality for addressing psychospiritual and emotional issues that are difficult, or we would say, impossible to treat chemically; that is to say, if we mean by "treat" heal, and not simply suppress symptoms.
 Learn more by reading our recent report, "Group Drumming Better Than Prozac, Study Suggest."

 In the new Parkinson's and drumming study, entitled, "DRUM-PD: The use of a drum circle to improve the symptoms and signs of Parkinson's disease (PD)," researchers provided the background context which inspired their research:

 Physical therapy can improve motor function in patients with PD.
 Music performance may be used to improve motor skills by rhythmic entrainment.
 Drumming has long been a part of traditional healing rituals worldwide, and is increasingly being utilized as a therapeutic strategy."